 Indigenous Research Collaborator

-This credential acknowledges the participation and contribution made by an Indigenous community-based researcher to a collaborative research project.
+This credential acknowledges the participation and contribution made by an Indigenous research mentoree to a collaborative research project.
 Earners will have worked in their home community under the guidance of senior advisors and with CDU staff on one or more research projects.
 They will have received introductory training in research ethics, and been given the opportunity to learn about research by watching research work being carried out by experienced Indigenous community-based researchers with whom they are familiar and comfortable.

-- Attendance at a research induction meeting
+- Attendance at a research induction meeting and identification of supervising Elder Indigenous authority

 Credential will be authorised by an appropriate senior Indigenous authority and the Dean of the College of Indigenous Futures, Arts and Society, CDU.